 Since August 2016, members of Caltrans System Monitoring Team and PATH meet weekly to review freeway data quality and implement improvements.
-The data quality tool shown above tracks average weekly loop sensor availability from Caltrans Performance Measurement System (PeMS).
+Data quality tools have been created to track average weekly loop sensor availability from Caltrans Performance Measurement System (PeMS).
 Every week, the tool automatically updates the aggregated status of each sensor category along I-210, I-605, and SR-134 within the corridor pilot area, as well as a section of I-10.

 The team has been able to correct problems and help to install additional detectors so that data can be obtained from all lanes.
 One example of a problem that was fixed through close monitoring was sensors being labeled on the wrong side of the road, or as an HOV or mainline, when they were the opposite.
 The team also corrected configuration issues between PeMS and the Active Traffic Management System (ATMS) that prevented data from being reported to PeMS.

 While the numbers are improving overall, construction projects in the corridor have caused large sections of sensors to go offline during the construction period.
 The CC team’s goal is to bring these sensors back online as quickly as possible following the construction period.

 Arterial data is collected from all of the stakeholder cities and LA County.
 The team regularly processes and reviews detector health reports with traffic flow data collected from loop detectors.
 Much of this data is currently available through the sensor monitoring tool making it easier for the CC team to quickly see the sensor health of the entire corridor.
 The team also collects signal phasing information which includes green light times and cycle lengths.
 Since the team does not have the ground-truth data from video recordings, the team has developed a set of criteria to determine whether the retrieved data is accurate.